0smee/toy-ml-framework/README.md

 ## Overview

-This is a Python-based machine learning framework designed for data handling and preprocessing.
-It's a useful tool for data scientists and machine learning enthusiasts.
+This is a Python-based machine learning framework designed for data handling and preprocessing. its really just practice of OOP in python, you can try recreate this step by step to hone your skills

-## Features
+## Features (WIP)

 - Data loading from CSV, Parquet, and Pickle formats.
 - Data splitting for model training and testing.
 - Data preprocessing for handling missing values and scaling features.
 - Practice Object-Oriented Programming (OOP) in a fun way!

+## Coming:

+- Linear regression
+- KNN

 ## Getting Started